 Hello spring and hello smoothie season!
 The weather is starting to warm up here in Perth which means I can finally start making my favourite drinks for breakfast once again.
 I don’t know about you, but I just can’t bring myself to drink an ice-cold smoothie during the wintertime.
 Since I’ve never really been a breakfast person, I find drinking a smoothie in the morning much easier than eating a big hearty meal and they usually keep me full until lunch.
 Smoothies are a quick and easy way to get in part of your daily fruit and veg doses, as well as adding extra oomph with things like collagen and protein powders.
-Here are some of my favourite ingredients to boost your smoothies with.
+Here are some of my favourite ingredients to boost your smoothies.

 Frozen fruit and veg